 The Limbo exhibition at the Slade School of Fine Art was the culmination of work by recent graduates participating in the Slade Summer Art Education Residency, July 2019.
-Artists included: Araminta Blue, Jione Choi, Lewis Davidson, Farnaz Ghoulami, Elena-Andreea Teleaga and myself.
+Artists included: Araminta Blue, Jione Choi, Lewis Davidson, Farnaz Gholami, Elena-Andreea Teleaga and myself.
 During my residency, I created this installation of ‘falling leaves’ as a reflection on my time at Slade and on the precipice of change on which I stood, about to leave school; move house and embark on the unknown.
 I repurposed dyed canvas from a previous painting and cut the leaf shapes.
 I formed them with rsg and applied paint through various techniques.

 Bow Arts presents Raw Materials: Plastics at the Nunnery Gallery.

 Raw Materials explores the forgotten industrial history of plastic in east London around the River Lea.
 The exhibition reveals the story of east London’s central role in the invention and early development of plastics, showcasing some of the very first plastic objects alongside newly commissioned artwork which tells the story of this material’s remarkable journey.
 The project is supported by The National Lottery Heritage Fund, as well as by academic partner University College London.

 I enjoyed taking part in researching the history of plastics.
 It was fascinating to get behind the scenes and visit the archives of MoDiP (Museum of Design in Plastic, Arts University Bournemouth) and the V&A, as well as learning about the combustive beginnings of this material.
 As a UCL student, I was invited to propose a work of art as a response to the archive visits.
 My piece, “While It Lasts,” was accepted and I am honoured to be a part of this exhibition.